centem/file_encoder/README.md

 ## A Python File Encoder / Decoder

-You can use the [editor on GitHub](https://github.com/centem/file_encoder/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### String Encoders and Decoders

 Python strings have encode and decode methods.
 You pass a "codec" to the encode or decode method, and that code will be applied to the string.
 In most cases, the decode() method is used to undo the encoding performed by the encode() method.
 ROT-13 is one exception to this because, like XOR encryption, ROT-13 reverses itself when encoded twice.